 Utilization of Existing BIRRDS/LERG Industry Database

 .

-Placeholder:

 This section describes the exchange of data for IP routing and interconnection using existing industry database systems, architectures and processes for routing of E.164 Addressed Communications over IP Network-to-Network Interconnection (NNI).
 See IPNNI-2014-044R1.